kumarshivesh/data-extractor/README.md

 - Upload Excel (`.xlsx`) or CSV (`.csv`) files.
 - Process the uploaded file to generate a summary report based on customer state, pin, and DPD.
-- Send the summary report via email to specified recipients with CC options.
+- Send the summary report via email to provided recipients by the user with CC options.
 - Deployable on Render with `gunicorn` as the WSGI server.

 ## Project Structure